c9/templates/README.md

 Welcome to the open source repository for all public Cloud9 workspace templates.

+## Pull Requests
+Currently we are accepting PRs for existing workspace types, but not for additional workspace types

 ## Building your own

 Suggesting an update to an existing template or proposing a new one is super simple: